9 Data Visualization Examples and How They Can Help Your Business

 With dashboards, we have the advantage of built-in analysis tools that may help your team dive deeper into the metrics and never lose sight of what’s most important.

 Data visualizations can be as useful as they are creative – and there is a wide range of examples we can point out that highlight those two things.
 Below we list the most popular and contemporary usages of visualizations with examples.

 Marketing Performance Data Visualization

 Marketing specialists generate a lot of data through digital marketing campaigns and those metrics are the standing ground of marketing performance data visualization.
 Through them, we can check out the ROI and effectiveness of a project/campaign, level of performance, SEO, PPC, email, social media performance, and goal accomplishment.
-In marketing, dashboards are mostly used to check out things like interactions and conversions, visits, landing page performance, website traffic, and others.
+In marketing (and the very popular ABM marketing), dashboards are mostly used to check out things like interactions and conversions, visits, landing page performance, website traffic, and others.
 Usage of charts, graphs, pie charts, and tables is most frequent here.

 Finance Data Visualization